IPostevoi/RadialTree/README.md

 ....

-Push button Go to update the plot.
+Push the button "Go" to update the plot.

 ![txt](pics/Sliders.PNG)